 Moorebank Intermodal Freight Terminal

-On 4 June 2015, the Deputy Prime Minister and Minister for Infrastructure and Regional Development, the Hon Warren Truss MP, and the Minister for Finance, Senator the Hon Mathias Cormann MP, announced that the Government's Moorebank Intermodal Company (MIC) has signed an agreement with the Sydney Intermodal Terminal Alliance (SIMTA), comprising Qube Holdings and Aurizon Holdings, for the development of the Moorebank Intermodal Terminal.
+On 4 June 2015, the then Deputy Prime Minister and Minister for Infrastructure and Regional Development, the Hon Warren Truss MP, and the Minister for Finance, Senator the Hon Mathias Cormann MP, announced that the Government's Moorebank Intermodal Company (MIC) had signed an agreement with the Sydney Intermodal Terminal Alliance (SIMTA) for the development of the Moorebank Intermodal Terminal.
 MIC and SIMTA jointly announced on 25 January 2017 that they had reached financial close for the construction of the freight terminal and warehousing precinct.

 The Government recognises the private sector is best placed to design, construct and operate the intermodal terminal.
 MIC is charged with ensuring that the terminal satisfies interstate, regional and import-export containerised freight needs, and is an open access facility that promotes competition, with the import-export terminal to be operational in late 2018, and the interstate terminal in 2020.

 The Moorebank Intermodal Terminal will operate as an open access facility with capacity for up to 1.05 million import-export and 500,000 interstate freight containers a year by around 2030, and alleviate road congestion by reducing the total distance travelled by import-export trucks in Sydney by over 60,000 kilometres each day.
 Over 1,300 jobs will be created during the construction phase, with approximately 6,800 jobs on site directly from intermodal activities and off-site in related industries and surrounding businesses in south-west Sydney once the intermodal terminal precinct is fully developed.
 The total economic benefits of the project have been estimated at close to $9 billion.